 If you’re lovin’ this garden goodness for you own, you can find these picket fence signs available in my shop. woot!

-I challenge you to take a second look at what someone considers to be rubbish and find the trashure that is to be found instead.
+I challenge you to take a second look at what someone considers to be rubbish.
+Take a minute to find the trashure that you can find instead.

 Were you encourage to get creative with your junk?
 Do pin and share to inspire others too! ♥

 Later on this week, stop back to see the after of this dresser.
-I promise it will look better than this!
+Check it out HERE.

 Want to see more of my work?
 Check these out: